Modern Slavery Statement

 This year, we’ve continued our focus on some key due diligence processes within our operations and supply chain.

-• We applied a country of origin risk rating to our newly launched Product Impact Score.
+Last year, we connected with 91% of our direct suppliers (including ingredients, packaging, logistics partners and co-manufacturing sites).
+In 2025, our aim is to review and re-assess all current suppliers and ensure our risk assessments are updated with additional areas of focus.
+In 2022 we used the Sedex Supplier Risk Assessment Tool Radar to map inherent risks in our ingredient supply chain.
+We will update this in 2025 and expand it to include third-party manufacturers.
+We applied a country of origin risk rating to our newly launched Product Impact Score.
 This impact score is now used to review all New Product Development, to ensure we’re focusing on sourcing new and existing ingredients from regions and countries with low risk of human rights impacts.

-• Training
+Training

 Last year we said

-In 2023
+In 2025

-Thanks for reading
+Thank you for reading

 The progress and next steps we have shared in this statement are the start of a long-term commitment to identify and mitigate the risks to people working across WARP’s operations and supply chains.
 WARP’s work to protect and respect the people connected to our business is ongoing and we will continue to learn, develop our approach and report on our work to combat modern slavery.